BazingaPunk/Angular-Todo-App-Example/README.md

 ## Pre-requisites

 1. Install latest NodeJS version into your machine from https://nodejs.org/en/download/.
-2. Install Angular CLI with `npm install @angular/cli`.
+2. Install Angular CLI with `npm install -g @angular/cli`.
 3. Install Angular Material with `ng add @angular/material`.

 ## Clone the Git Repo into your Local Machine